 Continuing high quality clinical outcome ascertainment will increase the range of scientific issues that can be examined.
-In particular additional follow-up will allow the WHI to address questions related to rarer health conditions and those primarily found in women of advanced age.
-Extended follow-up of the entire WHI cohort will contribute to the data investigators are already using to: establish stable estimates of the magnitude of risk factor impact on health in postmenopausal women; identify new risk factors; explore risk factors of uncertain status or factors which have yet to be identified; help elucidate the mechanisms underlying the excess risk of mortality at low levels of weight, cholesterol, and blood pressure; and to examine subgroups of women (for example by race, age, SES) to determine whether or not the same risk factors operate to the same degree across such subgroups.
+In particular additional follow-up will allow the WHI to address questions related to rarer health conditions and areas important in the research of older women, such as cognition, eye disease, and more.
+Extended follow-up of the entire WHI cohort contributes to the data investigators are already using to: establish stable estimates of the magnitude of risk factor impact on health in postmenopausal women; identify new risk factors; explore risk factors of uncertain status or factors which have yet to be identified; help elucidate the mechanisms underlying the excess risk of mortality at low levels of weight, cholesterol, and blood pressure; and to examine subgroups of women to determine whether or not the same risk factors operate to the same degree across such subgroups.
 Most CVD events and deaths occur in older women, women over the age of eighty.
 This is the most rapidly growing demographic in the US, and WHI has one of the largest cohorts of older women, with over 30% of the 115,000 enrolled in the Extension study having reaching their ninth decade by 2009.